 If you're under 12 years of age, you do not need a fishing license to fish in Utah.
-You can fish without a license and take a full possession limit
+You can fish without a license, use two poles and take a full daily limit.

-The only exceptions are if you'd like to fish with a second pole or a setline.
-If you're under the age of 12 and would like to fish with either a second pole or a setline, you must purchase a Utah fishing or combination license and a second-pole or setline permit.
-Please see page 11 of this guide for more information about second-pole and setline permits.
+The only exception is if you'd like to fish with a setline.
+If you're under the age of 12 and would like to fish with a setline, you must purchase a Utah fishing or combination license and a setline permit.
+Please see page 12 for more information.